When Your Gut Says Yes but Your Mind Says No

 These patterns reinforce each other, creating a web that keeps you researching, analyzing, and seeking opinions instead of trusting what you already know.

 The shift from paralysis to aligned action requires practice.
-Here are five approaches that honor your sensitive & intuitive nature while building genuine self-trust:
+Here are five approaches that honor your sensitive and intuitive nature while building genuine self-trust.

 1. Daily Inner Knowing Practice